-- It is suggested that the GSR should have at least two or three years' continuous sobriety and preferably not hold any other Group office.
-(It should be remembered that the GSR may be eligible for candidature as a Regional representative or as a Conference delegate). - The GSR should have a working knowledge of the AA publications referred to in the introduction - The GSR should have a good knowledge of the structure of AA. - The GSR should be a regular weekly attender at his or her own Group and therefore be able, should necessity arise, to stand in for any other officer of the Group who is unable to be present. - The GSR should be prepared to serve for a minimum of two years.

-By choosing as GSR one of the Group's most qualified individuals the Group helps its own future and the future of AA as a whole.
-It is suggested that Groups should also elect an alternate representative who would attend meetings should the need arise.
-The GSR is the first vital link in the communications chain between Group, Intergroup, Region and the General Service Board, carrying the Group conscience to Intergroup and the Intergroup conscience to the Group.
+- It is suggested that the GSR should have at least two or three years' continuous sobriety and preferably not hold any other group office.
+(It should be remembered that the GSR may be eligible for candidature as a regional representative or as a Conference delegate) - The GSR should have a working knowledge of the AA publications referred to in the introduction - The GSR should have a good knowledge of the structure of AA - The GSR should be a regular weekly attender at their own group and therefore be able, should necessity arise, to stand in for any other officer of the group who is unable to be present - · The GSR should be prepared to serve for a minimum of two years - By choosing as GSR one of the group's most qualified individuals the group helps its own future and the future of AA as a whole.
+It is suggested that groups should also elect an alternate representative who would attend meetings should the need arise.
+The GSR is the first vital link in the communications chain between group, intergroup, region and the General Service Board, carrying the group conscience to intergroup and the intergroup conscience to the group.
 Groups should take care in electing their GSR's.
-It is suggested that the GSR should have at least two years' continuous sobriety, as a GSR may be elected to Intergroup office.
+It is suggested that the GSR should have at least two years' continuous sobriety, as a GSR may be elected to intergroup office.
 The GSR needs to be familiar with the Twelve Steps and Twelve Traditions and be prepared to uphold them, as well as being conversant with the following books: Alcoholics Anonymous, AA Comes of Age, the latest edition of The AA Structure and Service Handbooks for Great Britain, The AA Service Manual, and the pamphlet The AA Group.